 - Welding Gloves: these are very important.
 The welder must wear shock resistant thick gloves to prevent his hands and wrists from fire and flames.

 - Chaps and Kneepads: chaps are mainly for protecting your lower body whereas kneepads give comfort over your movements.

-- Welding Boots: last but not least, these boots will safeguard your feet from hot metals and flame.
+- Welding Boots: last but not least, these best welding boots will safeguard your feet from hot metals and flame.